swiftly-solution/documentation/docgen/output/events/gameevents/oninstructorcloselesson.md

 ---

 # OnInstructorCloseLesson
-This event is triggered when instructor_close_lesson is triggered
+This event is triggered when instructor_close_lesson is triggered.
 ::: tabs
 @tab Lua
 ```lua